Tor circuit fingerprinting defenses using adaptive padding: Threat model

-\item The \emph{website fingerprinting} problem is a LAN or relay adversary distinguishing websites from each other within a Tor session.
-It concerns the application-layer traffic. \end{itemize}

-Separating these problems from each other allows us to formalize them and gain a greater understanding on how they interact with each other and how to tackle them.
+\item In \emph{website fingerprinting}, a relay or network adversary distinguishes websites from each other within a Tor session.
+It concerns the application-layer traffic. \end{itemize} Separating these problems from each other allows us to isolate them, gain a greater understanding on how they interact with each other and design better defenses.

-In particular, \emph{website fingerprinting} can be considered the \emph{easiest problem for an adversary} because the world space of web pages is vast and there is no centralized way to make them all look alike.
-On the other hand, \emph{circuit fingerprinting} is a \emph{harder problem for the adversary} because the Tor protocol has a smaller fingerprinting surface and it can be controlled and shaped easily and quickly through Tor's protocol upgrades.
+\emph{Website fingerprinting} attacks are difficult to defend against because the universe size of web pages is vast and there is no centralized way to make them all look alike.
+On the other hand, the Tor protocol has a smaller fingerprinting surface and \emph{circuit fingerprinting} defenses can be designed and deployed with agility through Tor's protocol upgrades.

-Leaving any of those two problems problem unsolved and at large, allows the adversary to leverage them to solve the other problem.
-For example, an adversary who can solve the \emph{website fingerprinting} problem can use its distinguisher to make the \emph{circuit fingerprinting} easier by classifying all websites found as a specific type of circuit.
-Similarly, an adversary who can solve the \emph{circuit fingerprinting} problem can use its distinguisher to make the \emph{website fingerprinting} easier, by classifying non-website circuits as irrelevant for the purposes of website fingerprinting.
+Leaving any of those two problems unsolved, allows the adversary to leverage it to solve the other problem.
+For instance, an adversary who can solve the \emph{website fingerprinting} problem can use its distinguisher to make \emph{circuit fingerprinting} easier by classifying all websites found as a specific type of circuit.
+Similarly, an adversary who can solve the \emph{circuit fingerprinting} problem can use its distinguisher to make \emph{website fingerprinting} easier, by classifying non-website circuits as irrelevant for the purposes of website fingerprinting.

-It's important to not conflate these two problems.
-In the next section we devise mechanisms and methods for tackling them separately.
+With the goal of not conflating these problems, we devise a methodology for studying circuit-fingerprinting in isolation.

-\subsection{Experiment methodology}
+\section{Experiment methodology}

 This section describes the methodology employed in all experiments performed in this paper in order to evaluate the various defenses against a circuit fingerprinting adversary.

 \paragraph{Data collection, processing and classification}